mesolitica/malaysian-dataset/README.md

 ## Suggestion

 1. Feel free to contact me to request new dataset.
-2. Feel free to open an issue if link to dataset to forbidden, sometime I forgot to make it open to public.
+2. Feel free to open an issue if link to dataset is forbidden, sometime I forgot to make it open to public.

 ## Citation